International Code: FBLU069

 Why you should study this course

 The Finance MBus course offers an insight into the financial world.
-By studying this course you will have the opportunity to or benefit from:
+By studying this course you will have the opportunity to benefit from:

 - A strong focus on key, current issues facing the global finance sector, brought to life with relevant real-world case studies.